CumulusNetworks/docs/content/version/cumulus-linux-343/Network-Virtualization/Static-VXLAN-Tunnels.md

 For a basic VXLAN configuration, you should ensure that:

 - The VXLAN has a network identifier (VNI); do not use 0 or 16777215 as the VNI ID, as they are reserved values under Cumulus Linux.
 - The VXLAN link and local interfaces are added to bridge to create the association between port, VLAN and VXLAN instance.
 - Each bridge on the switch has only one VXLAN interface.
 Cumulus Linux does not support more than one VXLAN link in a bridge.
 - The VXLAN registration daemon (`vxrd`) is not running.
 Static VXLAN tunnels do not interoperate with LNV or EVPN.
 If vxrd is running, stop it with:

         cumulus@switch:~ sudo systemctl stop vxrd.service

-## Example Configuration</span>
+## Example Configuration

 The following topology is used in this chapter.
 Each IP address corresponds to the switch's loopback address:

 {{% imgOld 0 %}}

-## Configuring Static VXLAN Tunnels</span>
+## Configuring Static VXLAN Tunnels

 To configure static VXLAN tunnels, for each leaf you need to do the
 following:

 - Specify an IP address for the loopback
 - Create a VXLAN interface, using the loopback address for the local tunnel IP address
 - Create the tunnels by configuring the remote IP address to each other leaf switch's loopback address

 To configure leaf01, run the following commands: